SUSE Linux Enterprise Server 15

 SUSE Linux Enterprise Server 10

-Either the NFS v4 identity mapping daemon (idmapd) is not running, or is misconfigured, or is holding old information in it's cache.
+Either the NFS v4 identity mapping daemon (idmapd) is not running, or it is misconfigured, or it is holding old information in it's cache.
 The identity mapping daemon is not used in NFS v3.
 See the "Cause" section for more details on the purpose of idmapd, or for discussion of NFS v3 versus v4 in this regard.

 1. idmapd not running.

 Both the NFS client and the NFS server machines must be running idmapd.
 On linux, check for an idmapd process with: